 From Tuni, we will progress through some famous lakes in the area.
-First we will reach Laguna Jurikhota.
+First, we will reach the Laguna Jurikhota.
 In fact, a highlight of this location is the wonderful sight of the Condoriri massif.
 Then we will go to the glacial Laguna Congelada, to Laguna Chiarkhota and Laguna Wichu Khota.
-During the trek we also enjoy the wonderful views over Imilla Apachita, Maria Lluko and Huayna Potosi.
+During the trek, we will also enjoy the wonderful views over Imilla Apachita, Maria Lluko and Huayna Potosi.

 On average we walk 4-6 hours per day, therefore you need to be in good physical shape.

 Do you want to join me in this 5-day hiking trip in Bolivia?
 Then contact me for more information!
 And if you have more time in the area, why not going on this 8-day hike?

 - Guiding fee